tf-Hellsing/kindle-firmware-checker/README.md

 2. Find the latest release.
 3. Under "Assets", download the .exe file (e.g., KindleFirmwareChecker\_vX.Y.Z\_Windows.exe).
 4. Save the .exe file somewhere on your computer.
 5. Double-click the .exe file to run the checker.
 No installation is needed.

-   (Note: Your browser or Windows might show a warning because the file is downloaded from the internet.
-This is normal for executables created with tools like PyInstaller.)
+**Important Note on Antivirus Software:**

+* You might receive a warning from your browser, Windows Defender, or other antivirus software when downloading or running the .exe file. **This is likely a false positive.**
+* **Why does this happen?** The executable is created using PyInstaller, which bundles the Python script and its libraries into a single file.
+Antivirus programs can sometimes be suspicious of these types of bundled files, especially if they are not digitally signed (which requires a paid certificate).
+The script also makes network connections (requests) to check Amazon's servers, which can sometimes trigger heuristic detection.
+* **Is it safe?** The source code for this script is publicly available in this repository for anyone to review.
+We believe the executable is safe, but if you have concerns, you can always run the script from the source code (see option 2 below) or review the VirusTotal analysis linked in the release notes (if available).

 ### **2\.
 For Developers (Running from Source)**